Lightning-AI/pytorch-lightning/docs/source/trainer.rst

     # default used by the Trainer
     trainer = Trainer(process_position=0)

-Note:
-    This argument is ignored if a custom callback is passed to :paramref:`~Trainer.callbacks`.
+.. note:: This argument is ignored if a custom callback is passed to :paramref:`~Trainer.callbacks`.

 profiler
 ^^^^^^^^